 The Old Dove playground is one of the few nostalgic playgrounds left in Singapore which is tucked snugly amid Dakota Crescent’s HDB blocks.
-As time passed, it is it is still well-preserved with rubber tyre swings and a slide sitting on a sand pit.
+As time passed, it is still well-preserved with rubber tyre swings and a slide sitting on a sandpit.

 This old playground is designed by Mr Khor Ean Ghee in 1979, the same man who designed the other iconic playgrounds in Singapore such as the well-loved Dragon playground in Toa Payoh.

 With the old playground’s distinctive faded blue mosaic appearance and its structure, it was considered one of the larger playground in its glory days.
 With two structures connected by a bridge, it also consists of slides (a winding side and two slides), bridge, fireman’s pole, even rubber tyre swings set in a sandbox.